Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 [Back to Top](#notes "Back to Top")<br>
 Now that you have loaded a program into the "Program Memory" of the Arduino, it stays there when you power-off or disconnect the Arduino.
 If you unplug the USB cord, let the Arduino power off completely, and then plug the cord in again you will see that it runs the Blink program again after a short bootup.

 This is how you can include an Arduino into your projects.
-You don't have to connect to a computer and program it each time; it will remember the last program you loaded.
+You don't have to connect to a computer and program it each time; it will remember the last program you loaded because the program is stored in FLASH memory which persists across power-cycle.

 You also can but don't have to power the Arduino through the USB port.
 Another way to power the Arduino is to use the Arduino pin marked VIN.
 If you provide 5 volts on VIN and connect ground to one of the GND pins, the last program will run again.
 Most Arduinos are able to run with a small range of voltages near 5 volts fed into the VIN pin; always be sure to check the documentation for the correct voltage range before doing this.